gamefreak2993/node-todo-api/README.md

 `cd node-todo-api` and `npm install` to install all the project dependencies.

+This project uses MongoDB and Mongoose to run.

 `node server/server.js` will start the server.

 View more scripts (tests included) in [**package.json**](https://github.com/gamefreak2993/node-todo-api/blob/master/package.json)